 Standards of Conduct for Treatment of Trainees for Students, Residents and Fellows

-The Medical University of South Carolina is committed to maintaining an academic and clinical environment in which faculty, fellows, residents, students, and staff work together to further education and research and to provide quality patient care in the community in which MUSC is located, whether in the classroom, the laboratory, or clinical settings.
-MUSC’s goal is to educate health care providers and scientists to achieve high standards of professionalism and practice in an environment where effective, humane and compassionate patient care can be offered to all patients.
+The Medical University of South Carolina is committed to maintaining an academic and clinical environment in which faculty, fellows, residents, students, and staff work together to achieve our tripartite mission, education, research and the provision of quality patient care.
+Whether in the classroom, the laboratory, or clinical settings, MUSC’s goal is to educate health care providers and scientists to achieve high standards of professionalism and to learn in an environment where effective, humane and compassionate patient care is provided.

-MUSC recognizes that each member of the University community should be treated civilly, which entails mutual acceptance among autonomous individuals without regard to their race, color, religion, sex, sexual orientation, national origin, age, disability or genetic information or any other factor irrelevant to participation in the activities of the University.
+MUSC recognizes that each member of the University community should be treated civilly, which entails mutual acceptance among autonomous individuals without regard to their race, color, religion, gender, sexual orientation, national or ethnic origin, age, disability or any other factor irrelevant to participation in the activities of the University.
 The concept of educational pluralism embraces the idea that diversity in background, outlook and interest among faculty, fellows, residents, staff and students advances the University’s objectives.
 Appreciation and understanding of “pluralism” (diversity) is a vital aspect of health professional and graduate training.

 1) Discrimination and Harassment

-a) Denying the opportunity for training or rewards because of race, color, religion, sex, sexual orientation, national origin, age, disability or genetic information or any attribute other than merit or performance;
+a) Denying the opportunity for training or rewards because of age, race, religious affiliation or any attribute other than merit or performance;

 b) Any conduct directly intended to insult or stigmatize;